sethduda/AdvancedTrainSimulator/README.md

  - Enabled / Disable Cruise Control (C key): When enabled, the train will maintain its current speed automatically (even if you jump out of the train - runaway train!)
  - Break (B key): A faster way to slow down your train besides holding down the Move Backwards key
  - Exit Train (delete key): Exit the current train.
+- First Person / 3rd Person View (numpad-enter key): Toggles between first and 3rd person in the train.
+You can also use the mouse wheel to zoom into 1st person.
+- Horn (H key): Train horn (hold for longer horn)
+- Bells (G key): Train bells (hold for longer bells)
+- Turn off Engine (E key): Turn off engine when train isn't moving

  Note: If you don't hold left or right while passing an intersection, the train will choose the path that requires the least amount of turning.

 Train Passenger Controls:

  - Exit Train (delete key): Exit the current train
+- First Person / 3rd Person View (numpad-enter key): Toggles between first and 3rd person in the train.
+You can also use the mouse wheel to zoom into 1st person.

 Train Placement

 Train objects can be placed on any tracks, including custom tracks.
 The train must be placed on top of the track.
 It's not important that the train object lines up perfectly.
 As long as it's on top of the track, it will work.
 All existing trains on the Tanoa map will work as-is.
 Currently, all of the train objects from APEX and CUPS are supported.